sherlock-audit/2023-12-flatmoney-judging/README.md

 Escalation status:
 - [0xLogos](https://github.com/sherlock-audit/2023-12-flatmoney-judging/issues/194/#issuecomment-1956855342): rejected

+**rashtrakoff**

+We have a PR ready for this but just wanted to touch upon [this](https://github.com/sherlock-audit/2023-12-flatmoney-judging/issues/194#issuecomment-1951323235) comment.
+While I agree that the price deviation check can be by-passed, the price staleness check that my comment refers to cannot be by-passed as per my understanding of Pyth price update function.
+Could you confirm if what I commented makes sense @xiaoming9090 @nevillehuang ?

-# Issue H-11: Long trader's deposited margin can be wiped out
+# Issue H-7: Long trader's deposited margin can be wiped out

 Source: https://github.com/sherlock-audit/2023-12-flatmoney-judging/issues/195

 ## Found by
-0xrobsol, Bony, deepplus, evmboi32, petro1912, santipu\_, shaka, xiaoming90
+0xrobsol, Bony, CL001, Dliteofficial, KingNFT, chaduke, deepplus, evmboi32, juan, ni8mare, petro1912, santipu\_, shaka, vvv, xiaoming90
 ## Summary

 Long Trader's deposited margin can be wiped out due to a logic error, leading to a loss of assets.